Skip to main content

 Professionally updated: September 3, 2024

 Infections and inflammation are two different physiological processes, but they are often linked.
-Infections are caused by foreign pathogens, such as bacteria, viruses, fungi or parasites, entering the body.
+Infections are caused by foreign pathogens, such as bacteria, viruses, fungi or parasites, that enter the body.
 These microorganisms can damage the body's cells and tissues.
-Inflammation is the body's defense mechanism against this damage and aids in the healing process.
-It is a natural reaction that can be observed by redness, swelling, warmth and pain in the affected area.
+Inflammation is the body's defense mechanism against this damage and helps with the healing process.
+It is a natural reaction that can be observed by redness, swelling, heat and pain in the affected area.

 Jakob Fraes

 Read more about Infections and inflammation.
-Everything you need to know.
+Everything you should know.

-With a blood test, your doctor can check your infection and inflammation levels.
+With a blood test, the doctor can check your infection and inflammation levels.
 Read more and order the blood test here.

 Infection types and causes